How nous™ works

 A switch access method is a simple device that has two states – on and off.
 They often come in the form of buttons that can be hit with a body part that a person can move reliably and consistently.
 Switches require minimal physical input, so they can be used by people with physical disabilities, who can't use more traditional computer access methods, such as a computer mouse, touch screen and keyboards.

-nous™ is a unique switch access method lets people control assistive software by blinking.
+nous™ is a unique switch access method, which lets people control assistive software by blinking.
+It only uses intentional blinks, so people can still blink comfortably.

 Think “blink to click”